ssg/xdream/README.md

 x-dream
 =======

-This is a script I wrote in 1997 for an IRC client called XiRCON.
+This is a script I wrote in 1997 for an IRC client called [XiRCON][2].
 It received good amount of contribution from friends, notably [disq][1].
 Back then it was both educational and eye-opening experience to learn TCL and I suggest anyone to give it a whirl.